Two Peruvians uniting with their fellow global citizens to talk about pressing global issues.

 While Ricardo and I were planning a road trip along the breathtaking Garden Route, we thought: why not set aside one day of our trip in order to collaborate with practitioners related to our research fields in Cape Town?
 I then spoke with the Community Development Resource Association (CDRA), an organization active in fostering social change with which I had the pleasure to conduct a workshop a year ago.

-From my personal opinion, the seminar was a success not because we, as the conductors, brought solutions to social issues (because we did not!), but because of the significance of the outcome of the seminar: two Peruvian researchers like ourselves came together with an active social organization based in Cape Town and more than 40 South Africa-based practitioners from different parts of Africa, Europe, and North America to produce a space where we all, from our own subject positions and with an understanding of our “shared complicities”, could alter our approach to change.
+From my personal opinion, the seminar was a success not because we, as the conductors, brought solutions to social issues (because we did not!), but because of the significance of the outcome of the seminar: two Peruvian researchers like ourselves came together with an active social organization based in Cape Town and more than 40 South Africa-based practitioners from different parts of Africa, Europe, and North America to produce a space where we all, from our own subject positions and with an understanding of our “

 The seminar intended to combine practical tools and case studies drawn from two different arenas.
 As a postdoctoral research fellow at the Institute for Reconciliation and Social Justice (IRSJ) in South Africa, my contribution came from the application of critical discourse and visual analysis, postcolonial and feminist approaches, and race theory in the study of racism and whiteness, ideology, and violence.